-Yes.
-IBS affects 10 to 20 percent of adults at some point in their lives.
-Once called "spastic colon," it’s actually a combination of symptoms that may include constipation, diarrhea, gas, bloating, fatigue and headaches that can be worsened by certain foods, stress and irritants.
-With IBS there is no structural damage to the body.
-Instead, it results from nervous interference with the normal functioning of the lower digestive tract.
+IBS (irritable bowel syndrome) affects 10 to 20 percent of adults at some point in their lives.
+Symptoms include constipation, diarrhea, gas, bloating, fatigue and headaches that can be worsened by certain foods, stress and irritants.
+With IBS there is no measurable structural damage to the body.
+It is a disturbance of the normal functioning of the lower digestive tract, due to faulty nervous system regulation.
 Symptoms are variable and change over time.

-In addition to hypnosis, try my Relaxing Breath, biofeedback, yoga or meditation to help reduce stress.
-Cognitive behavioral therapy can also be helpful.
-Acupuncture seems to help relieve bloating, and exercise helps maintain bowel regularity and reduces stress.
+In addition to hypnosis for IBS, you should consider breathing exercises (such as the Relaxing Breath), biofeedback, yoga or meditation to help reduce stress.
+Cognitive behavioral therapy can also be useful.
+Acupuncture can relieve bloating, and exercise helps maintain bowel regularity and reduces stress.

 Here is more of my information on Irritable Bowel Syndrome (IBS).

 Andrew Weil, M.D